ruimalheiro/training-custom-llama/README.md

   - Torch DDP [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)
   - Weight and Bias [here](https://wandb.ai/site/)
 - `tokenizer.model` Required to load the pretrained tokenizer (Aligned with llama3)
 - `train.py` Main file to configure the model architecture and initialize the training job.
+Now added logic more model distillation (teacher needs to be from transformers(but can be adapted))

 ## Setup
 ### Part 1 - Setup the project, download and prepare the data: